-Most Prestigious Summer Programs for High School Students
+26 Most Prestigious Summer Programs for High Schoolers

-Still not sure a summer program is for you?
+Still trying to decide if a summer program is for you?
 Check out our article 7 Reasons Why You Should Participate in a Summer Program.

-The Research Science Institute (RSI) gathers 80 of the world’s most outstanding high school students at the Massachusetts Institute of Technology (MIT) in a free, five-week program where they can experience the research cycle in its entirety.
-Combining on-campus course work in scientific theory with off-campus work in science and technology research, RSI students produce individual projects guided by experienced scientists and researches, culminating in written and oral presentations of their projects.
+The Research Science Institute gathers 100 of the world’s most outstanding high school students at the Massachusetts Institute of Technology (MIT) for a free, five-week program where they can experience the research cycle in its entirety.
+Combining on-campus coursework in scientific theory with off-campus work in science and technology research, RSI students produce individual projects guided by experienced scientists and researchers, culminating in written and oral presentations of their projects.

 Interested in learning more about research and RSI?
 Check out our article How to Get a Research Assistant Position in High School.